Prunus Girl

-Prunus Girl (プラナス・ガール, Puranasu Gāru) is a Japanese shōnen manga series by Tomoki Matsumo.
+Prunus Girl (プラナス・ガール, Puranasu Gāru) is a Japanese shōnen manga series by Tomoki Matsumoto.
 After two pilot chapters published in 2008 and 2009, the series began publication in Square Enix's Gangan Joker magazine in 2009. and was compiled into six volumes.
 Soleil Productions licensed the series for publication in France.

 Synopsis

 While looking at the high school entrance exam results, Maki meets his future classmate Aikawa Kizuna, who he thinks is a beautiful woman but who turns out to really be a cross-dressing man.

 Volumes

 The series has been compiled into six tankōbon volumes.